-Located in the heart of Manhattan, at 68th Street and Lexington Avenue, the Department of English offers courses in British and American literature, composition and rhetoric, language and linguistics and creative writing to students at both undergraduate and graduate levels.
-We serve the college with Freshman Writing and Introduction to Literature as well as with courses that fulfill GER requirements, teaching as many as 3,500 Hunter students each semester.
+Located in the heart of Manhattan, at 68th Street and Lexington Avenue, the Department of English offers courses in British, American and global literatures, composition and rhetoric, language and linguistics, and creative writing at both the undergraduate and graduate levels.
+We also serve the college with our Freshman Expository Writing and Introduction to Writing About Literature courses, as well as with classes that fulfill GER and Pathways requirements, teaching approximately 6,000 Hunter students each semester.

 Our 1,100 English majors and over 200 graduate students benefit from an intellectual vision that embraces courses and research in current, innovative, interdisciplinary, traditional and evolving fields taught by part-time and full-time faculty who are experts in their fields.
 The Department prides itself on a philosophy that advocates reading and writing from multiple perspectives, so that students are exposed to as many interpretive approaches as possible.
 Literary theory, cultural studies, and close reading as well as composition and rhetoric, and linguistics and language studies exist comfortably alongside one another.